brettvanderwerff/Flaskerizer/README.md

 ## The Example Templates

 Folio_example - A small one page Bootstrap template

+Alstar_example - A small one page Bootstrap template

 Sailor_example - The largest boostrap template I could find, would be a pain to set up manually but works great with the Flaskerizer automated setup